 Microbial control products could also be able to handle caterpillars in ecologically delicate places.

 Cultural activities may influence turf grass susceptibility to most of these caterpillar species.
 Turf can endure destruction in cases where it is adequately irrigated and maintained healthy.
 Drought or low mowing heights may reduce and sometimes hinder grass recovery.
 Due to the fact that a number of eggs are laid on grass blades, taking away and destroying cuttings right after mowing may well help lessen infestations.

-Quite a few insects, which includes lawn caterpillars, stay in thatch, which is a layer of accumulated dead plant stems, roots, stolons and rhizomes between the live plant and soil.
+Quite a few insects, which includes lawn caterpillars, stay in thatch.
+This is a layer of accumulated dead plant stems, roots, stolons and rhizomes between the live plant and soil.
 Over-fertilization or over-watering could result in turf to develop a thick thatch layer.
-Excessive thatch needs to be mechanically eliminated ( by power raking or vertical mowing, etc.) to reduce insect habitat and lessen binding of insecticides to organic material.
+Excessive thatch needs to be mechanically eliminated; by power raking or vertical mowing, etc. to reduce insect habitat and lessen binding of insecticides to organic material.

 Control must solely be aimed at against the feeding larvae.
-Applications need to be timed against young larvae, to obtain greater efficiency.
+Time applications against young larvae, to obtain greater efficiency.
 The smaller caterpillars are simpler to destroy by using “softer” products such as those containing Bacillus thuringiensis, chlorantraniliprole, dimilin, halofenozide or spinosad.
 Several broad-spectrum products, including pyrethroids, are usually necessary to control mature larvae.

-Spot treatments may perhaps be employed when infestations are first discovered and the affected location is small.
+Employ spot treatments when infestations are first discovered and the affected location is small.
 A treatment might be most efficient if implemented in the early night time the moment larvae start off feeding.
 A reapplication are usually necessary in cases where moths still fly in, lay eggs, and new larvae hatch out although product residual is breaking down.

 Pest Control Auckland 0800 783 266